Retain Students by Creating Interventions with IntelliBoard

 IntelliBoard makes it easy for instructors and administrators across campus to identify struggling students.
 Although there are a plethora of reports you can run to track student engagement, progress, attendance, and overall academic performance, here are three:

 - Inactive Users in Course(s), identify what it means to be in jeopardy for you

 - User Engagement: how much time they’ve spent in courses on activities

 - Learner Success & Progress: filter for grade ranges you want to look at, different classes/programs have different definitions of failure (like no less than B in nursing classes)

 The instructor dashboard also provides a quick overview of learner engagement, including activity progress, grade averages, and the percentage of learners who engage in a specific activity.

 Retention correlates with student satisfaction, better quality education, and, anecdotally, job preparedness.
 When everyone at an institution is building positive, personal relationships with students like Kayla and implementing research-based solutions and interventions, all of these correlations come to fruition, and everyone wins.

-Learn more about running reports in IntelliBoard, play around in the demo site, or sign up for a 15-day free trial.
-If this information was helpful, let us know in the comments or email us at firstname.lastname@example.org.
+Learn more about running reports in IntelliBoard, play around in the demo site.
+If this information was helpful, let us know in the comments or email us at email@example.com.